Using QSVT for Fixed-point Amplitude Amplification

 Wrapping Everything for the FPAA Case

 In the FPAA case, the provided unitary is just the Identity matrix!
-In addition, we provide both projector-controlled phase functions for the initial and target state rotations:
+In addition, we provide defined projector functions:

 @qfunc